 A composition of two Lorentz transformations $\Lambda_1$ and $\Lambda_2$,

-satisfies (\ref{Lortr3}), so it is a Lorentz transformation.
-The Kronecker symbol $\delta^a_b$ also satisfies (\ref{Lortr3}), so it can be regarded as the identity Lorentz transformation.
-Therefore Lorentz transformations form a group, referred to as the {\em Lorentz group}.
-Taking the determinant of the relation (\ref{Lortr3}) gives
+satisfies the relation (\ref{Lortr3}), thereby it is a Lorentz transformation.
+The Kronecker symbol $\delta^a_b$ also satisfies (\ref{Lortr3}), thereby it can be regarded as the identity Lorentz transformation.
+Therefore, Lorentz transformations form a group, referred to as the {\em Lorentz group}.
+Taking the determinant of (\ref{Lortr3}) gives

 A Lorentz transformation with $|\Lambda^a_{\phantom{a}b}|=1$ is {\em proper} and with $|\Lambda^a_{\phantom{a}b}|=-1$ is {\em improper}.
 Proper Lorentz transformations form a group because the determinant of the product of two proper Lorentz transformations is 1.
-Improper Lorentz transformations include the {\em parity} transformation $P$
+Improper Lorentz transformations include the {\em parity} transformation $P$:

-and the {\em time reversal} $T$
+and the {\em time reversal} $T$: